Employee Retention Strategies Best Practises

 What is a Reasonable Percentage of Attrition?

-Before delving into strategies, let us understand what amount of attrition is considered as acceptable.
+Before delving into employee retention strategies, let us understand what amount of attrition is considered as acceptable.
 While it could vary for different industries, employee attrition rate of less than 10% and retention rate of above 90% are considered healthy.
 If your numbers fall in this range, your organisation is already doing well and should continue with existing strategies.

 Top Reasons Why Employees Resign